BECOMING JEWISH

 I have so much more to learn.
 I’m embarrassed by the amount of ignorance I possess.
 But I can say without a doubt that nothing will stop me from being the best Jew I can be.
 I didn’t want this when I started last March.
 All I wanted was a Cliff Notes understanding of Judaism, just something to get me by until the kids went to college and I could reveal myself as an atheist.
 Everything has changed.
 The future is open to more discovery.
 Thank God.

-For more stories, usually in concert with specific questions, go to our Becoming Jewish Blog.
+For more stories, usually in response to specific questions, go to our Becoming Jewish Blog.